Tables: The Essentials

 5. Save the app by selecting one of the following:

-• Save & verify data - Save the app and verify the data defined.
+• Save & verify data - Save the app and verify that it is runnable based on external dependencies.

 Was this helpful?